lidafa0206/Radmc3d_Simulation/README.md

 # Introduction #
-Our code uses Radiative transfer simulation to fit the SED and ALMA continuous images to obtain the best-fit parameter of the Protoplanetary disk.
+Our code uses Radiative transfer simulation to fit the SED and ALMA continuum images to obtain the best-fit parameter of the Protoplanetary disk.

 # Flow chart #
-1. dust files ---- 2. grid ---- 3. pho ---- 4. set_radmc3d ---- 5. mctherm ---- 6. flux_r ---- 7. update pho(5-6-7) ---- 8. chi^2
+## Radmc3d_Simulation.py
+1. Set the model parameters values(amin,amax,grainP,grainNum,grainLam,ifkappa) for preparing dust opacity files
+2. Set the grid of model space
+3. Set your model parameters values (flaring, hGas100, hGasLocation, mDisk, dustToGas, turbulence ) for preparing the input file of the dust density
+4. Set auxiliary files for radmc3d(radmc.inp,dust_opac.inp,wavelength_micron.inp,stars.inp)
+5. Run the thermal simulation to get the dust temperature distribution (radmc3d mctherm)
+6. Simulate the continuum image, and compare the model brightness profile with the observed brightness profile
+7. Update the dust surface density (see section 4.2 in Li+ 2023MNRAS.518.6092L)
+8. Obtain the converaged dust surface density
+9. Simulate the finall SED and continuum image, and calculate the chi2_SED and chi2_image

+## Radmc3d_Simulation_mult.py

 # Requirements #